PrincetonUniversity/pugeo-userguides/specfem-globe-model-interpolation-with-adios-models/interpolate.md

 number of MPI slices?
 Then this set of instructions is for you!

-In the following, I will talk about two parameter sets each of which is a combination of
+In the following, I will talk about two parameter sets, each of which is a combination of

 * NEX_XI/ETA (e.g. 128)